-This history is extremely well documented, does not spare details, and is accessible to general readers.
-It incorporates nearly a hundred photographs and illustrations and is sprinkled with numerous observations from fishing industry journals and reports, even incorporating poems and recipes, making this an especially thorough and unique account of one of Alaska’s most iconic and important industries.
+This history is extremely well documented, does not spare details, and is yet accessible to general readers.
+It incorporates nearly a hundred photographs and illustrations and is sprinkled with numerous observations from fishing industry journals and reports, and even includes several poems and recipes.
+Overall, this is an especially thorough and unique account of one of Alaska’s most iconic and important fisheries."